aromatt/astrocache/README.md

 memoization, without having to worry about clearing the cache.

 ## Limitation: referenced functions
-While `funcache` handles most situations in application code, there is a gotcha related to referencing functions as values.
+While `astrocache` handles most situations in application code, there is a gotcha related to referencing functions as values.

 Functions referenced within your cached function are only inspected if your cached